foss2serve/github-workflow-activity/activity.md

   a single commit.
 - Contributors, don't forget to clean up.

-This is another moment for an enthusiastic celebration.
-Well done!
+This is another moment for an enthusiastic celebration. :clap: :clap: :clap: :clap: :clap: Well done!

-## Copyright and Licensing
+## 12. Copyright and Licensing

 Copyright 2016 Darci Burdge and Stoney Jackson SOME RIGHTS RESERVED